 Another factor that can cause a daughter to dislike her mother-in-law is if she feels excluded from the family.
 Without encouragement from a mother-in-law, many married daughters can feel left out at family events.
 By sharing family traditions and telling a daughter-in-law she’s part of the family, a mother-in-law can greatly improve the relationship between her and the daughter.

 Is it ok to not talk to your mother-in-law?

-If something very bad has happened between you and your mother-in-law, it can be okay to stop talking to them.
-But you should do the best you can to try and make the relationship work because your mother-in-law is your partner’s family.
+If something very bad has happened between you and your mother-in-law, it is ok to not talk to your mother-in-law.
+But in most circumstances, you should do the best you can to try and make the relationship work because your mother-in-law is your partner’s family.
 While you may not have the best relationship with your in-laws, they are still very important to your partner.
 So, you should try everything you can to work on this relationship and maintain it.
 Keep talking to your mother-in-law for as long as possible and never make your partner choose between you and her.

 The best thing you can do is try to have polite and civil conversations with a mother-in-law that you don’t get along well with.
 Avoid talking about sensitive issues when around each other so as not to upset one another.
 Always be kind.
 It doesn’t matter how anyone treats you; a stranger, friend, partner, or mother-in-law.
 You should always be kind.

 What do you do when you don’t like your mother-in-law?